Hoyt Hall 219

 of the semester.

-Spring 2015 Oral Proficiency Interviews (for students starting their teaching assistantship in January 2015) will take place on
+Fall 2015 Oral Proficiency Interviews (for students starting their teaching assistantship on August 31, 2015) will take place on

 There will be an additional test date for late arriving students. (to be announced)